Tralee man been given a prison sentence for defiling 15-year-old girl | Radio Kerry

 A Tralee man has been given a prison sentence for defiling a 15-year-old girl.

-30-year-old Martin Flynn of 11 Lohercannon, Tralee, had pleaded guilty to two counts of engaging in a sexual act with a person under 17 on the 2nd and 3rd July 2016.
+30-year-old Martin Flynn of 40 Sunday’s Well, Tralee Tralee, had pleaded guilty to two counts of engaging in a sexual act with a person under 17 on the 2nd and 3rd July 2016.

 Previous court orders had restricted the naming of the accused, however, the victim asked Judge Tom O’Donnell to remove the reporting restriction.